Azure/Azure-Sentinel/Solutions/SenservaPro/Data Connectors/SenservaPro_Sentinel_Connector.md

 ## Configure and connect SenservaPro

-SenservaPro is fully integrated into Azure and exports logs directly to Azure Sentinel every time a Senserva monitored Azure Active Directory configuration changes, or acccount status changes due to something like a Risky User warning.
+SenservaPro is fully integrated into Azure and exports logs directly to Azure Sentinel every time a Senserva monitored Azure Active Directory configuration changes, or account status changes due to something like a Risky User warning.
 1. In the Azure Sentinel portal, click Data connectors and select 'SenservaPro' and then Open connector page.

 2. You will install the data provider to the connector as part of your SenservaPro setup from [our Azure Marketplace offering.](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/senservallc.senserva)